superkabuki/SRTfu/README.md

 datagramer(srt_url,flags=None)

 ```
-* datagramer takes an srt_url as an arg and returns a generator of raw datagram payloads.
+* datagramer takes an srt_url as an arg and returns a generator of datagrams.

 * Complete working example